TWUOnline/FAR-Centres/README.md

 This program is well-suited for students who:

-* Are proficient with technology, web tools and communicating with social media.
+* Are proficient with technology, web tools, and communicating with social media.
 * Are self-directed learners.
 * Have experience with facilitating learning in a variety of contexts
 * Have experience in online learning as a facilitator or course developer.